 If one or two of the modules don't stay lit, like the one in the lower left corner of the picture above, most likely it's because it's not designed to do so -remember, the LED light is not a power indicator necessarily.

 If none of the modules light up, then quickly disconnect the power source and recheck the connections in the back.
 Remember, RED is POSITIVE!

 That's it!
 Note that you can still run the miniRack on batteries, but don't mix power sources -use all external, or all batteries, and remove the batteries from the modules if you're planning to use the miniRack on external power.

 Programming the modules in the miniRack is the same as programming them regularly, but we have to pay attention to the orientations of the miniRack and Arduino to make the pins match.
-Also we want to program the modules in place, so the best solution is to use a cable made with 5 male to male jumper cables with the heads glued together (actually there's no need to glue them, but helps).
+We also want to program the modules in place, so the best solution is to use a cable made with 5 male to male jumper cables with the heads glued together (there's no need to glue them, but it helps).
 The important things to remember are:

-- Connect the cable to the module's header aligned to the right (the Ground pin).
+- Connect the cable to the module's header, with the pin labelled GND to the right.
 The leftmost pin is empty.

 - Connect the cable to the arduino aligning that rightmost pin with the GND pin in the strip that reads (top to bottom) GND-13-12-11-10 (etc)

 Take a look at the pictures below for reference on how to orient the arduino to make things easier